 How to Become a Christian

-through Jesus Christ His Son.
-Through Christ’s life, death, and resurrection,
+with God through Jesus Christ His Son.
+Through Christ’s life, death,

-sinfulness, believe Christ’s saving work as described in the Bible, and confess
+Christ’s saving work as described in the Bible, and confess our faith

 The first step to a relationship with the Lord is to admit our need for His grace.
 All people, even the most virtuous or well-meaning, sin.
 We all disobey God, make mistakes, and have spiritual shortcomings.
 We all do, say, and think things that go against or fall short of God’s standards for us as set forth in His Word, the Bible.